digitalcolony/criticalmas-archive/astro-site/src/content/posts/2013/08/revisiting-the-paleo-books/index.md

 [link removed]

 It also does not contradict any of his 10 conclusions at the end of the book or the four facts that "had been established beyond reasonable doubt" as was suggested in the blog post you referenced.:
-<blockquote cite="GCBC">(1) carbohydrates are singularly responsible for prompting insulin secretion; (2) insulin is singularly responsible for inducing fat accumulation; (3) dietary carbohydrates are required for excess fat accumulation</blockquote>
+<blockquote>(1) carbohydrates are singularly responsible for prompting insulin secretion; (2) insulin is singularly responsible for inducing fat accumulation; (3) dietary carbohydrates are required for excess fat accumulation</blockquote>
 First he's talking about "excess fat accumulation" and not fat storage per se and second (3) would be a logical consequence of (1) and (2).

 What do you think about NuSI then?
 Maybe we should just wait until 2016 and then reconsider.